Ricky Kalmon: Television

 In 2005, Kalmon produced and starred in Seeing Stars on TV Guide Channel in which he hypnotizes strangers into believing they are actual celebrities.

 In 2012, Kalmon produced and appeared in SNAP! on Disney Channel hosted by So Random! duo Doug Brochu and Brandon Mychal Smith.
 In the show, Kalmon helps kids hypnotize their parents into doing what they want them to do.

 He has also appeared as a guest on numerous television programs including The Doctors and The List explaining the benefits of hypnosis for breaking addictive habits.

-Digital Media
+Digital media

-He is the host of Amplify Your Mindset, a podcast featuring notable business leaders sharing their secrets to success and personal growth.
+He is the host of Amplify Your Mindset, a podcast interviewing business leaders about their success and personal growth.

-Kalmon published a mobile app offering guided meditation tools and techniques for personal and professional mindfulness.
+Kalmon published a mobile app with guided meditation tools and techniques for personal and professional mindfulness.

-Published Works
+Published works

 Kalmon is the author of 7 self-help and motivational audio programs designed for personal and professional empowerment through his research-based “Subsconscious Makeover®” System: